• Skip to primary navigation

 1. Boil.
 Pour the 3 cups of water into your saucepan and bring to a low boil.

 3. Thicken.
-Reduce heat and simmer while whisking for a few minutes or just until the polenta begins to thicken.
+Reduce heat and simmer while whisking for a few minutes or until the polenta thickens.

 4. Simmer.
 Cover your saucepan with a lid and simmer for up to 30 minutes.
 Whisk or stir every 5 minutes.
 When thickened too much, you can switch from a whisk to a spatula to stir.